Virginia Oyster Road Trip: Lynnhaven

 The Pleasure House Oyster Experience

 The next morning, I met up with oyster farmer/owner Chris Ludford and his crew at the Lynnhaven Municipal Marina for a chance to observe how they do things at Pleasure House Oyster Farm.

-There are many oyster farms in Virginia and they range in all different shapes and sizes.
+There are many oyster farms in Virginia and they range in all different sizes.
 Pleasure House Oyster Farm is positioned on the boutique-end of the spectrum.
-Originally, I thought that Chris created the Ludford Brothers Oyster Company for him and his sibling, but as it turns out, the “brothers” actually refer to his three young sons.
-Although he hasn’t put them to work…yet, his team is comprised of family and friends (all volunteers).
-This includes his lovely mother, Beverly (aka “Mamaw”) Ludford, OPC host & social media extraordinaire Tim Sonalic, and super helper Lee Gregory.
-Together they tackle nearly all of the farm work by hand — from grading to tumbling — making Pleasure House Oysters a truly artisanal offering.
+Originally, I thought that Chris created the Ludford Brothers Oyster Company for him and his sibling, but as it turns out, the "brothers" actually refer to his three young sons.
+Although he hasn't put them to work (yet), his volunteer-based team is comprised of family and friends.
+This includes his lovely mother, Beverly (aka "Mamaw") Ludford, OPC host & social media extraordinaire Tim Sonalic, and super helper Lee Gregory.
+Together they tackle nearly all of the farm work by hand, from grading to tumbling, making Pleasure House Oysters a truly artisanal offering.

 "We're always racing against the tide," Chris remarked as he calmly steered his boat around the lengthy tufts of marsh grass and million dollar waterfront homes.
 As the wishy-washy concealer and revealer of the sea's secrets, the tide waited for no one.
 At that moment in time, it afforded us a rare glimpse of the river's wild oyster beds, perhaps the first that I have ever seen with my own eyes.